 Typically, rent is paid in advance, either monthly or quarterly.

-The parties may agree on certain adaptations, subject to changes of the interest rate level and, alternatively for leases with a minimum term of five years, of the Swiss Consumer Price Index (so-called "indexed rent").
+The parties may agree on certain adaptations, subject to changes in the interest rate level and, alternatively for leases with a minimum term of five years, in the Swiss Consumer Price Index (so-called indexed rent).

 The parties may also agree on staggered rents (although not in combination with indexed rents for the same period) and special types, such as turnover rents.

 If the landlord makes value-adding investments in the leased premises, it has the right to unilaterally increase the rent, subject to certain statutory regulations.